YolfTypo3/SavCharts/Documentation/Reference/ChartTags/Index.rst

   Description
     Method associated with the root tag <charts> which makes it possible to export data in the CSV format.

-    Attributes\:
+    Attributes:

-    - reference (required)\: the object reference.
+    - reference (required): the object reference.
-    - data (required)\: the reference to data.
+    - data (required): the reference to data.
-    - rowHeader\: if set, the reference to the row header.
+    - rowHeader: if set, the reference to the row header.
-    - columnHeader\: if set, the reference to the column header.
+    - columnHeader: if set, the reference to the column header.
-    - encoding\: if set, the encoding is used to convert the output.
+    - encoding: if set, the encoding is used to convert the output.
 By default, the CSV output is converted to ISO-8859-1.

 .. _chart.setId: